 I’ve been thinking about this subject a lot lately.
 It seems that we birthmothers who at one time belonged to one social stereotypical group as in the Baby Scoop Era have now seemed to have morphed into several different categories.
-And I’m not sure that all of this a good or valid.
+I’m not sure that all of this is good or valid.

 Riding in the car with my mom one day, we were talking about my adoption/relinquishment.
 Then somehow our old neighbors (very good friends of my parents who adopted a baby girl in the 60’s) came up.
 My mother said that the adoptee, after finding out she was adopted which was hidden from her until her teenage years, decided to search for her birthmother.
 Now my mother didn’t know all the details about their meeting but the next sentences that came out of her mouth would haunt me for years.
 My mother said, “She found her [birth] mother.
 The impression I got, her mother wasn’t much of anything.”
 And then she made some comment about how the adoptee was better off with her adoptive parents.
 All I heard was, “her mother wasn’t much of anything.”
 That sentence would continue to play over and over in my mind.